MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/prepare.md

 	Get-MsolGroup | select DisplayNname, ProxyAddresses

-Make sure that the group that you want to use with Azure Rights Management is displayed.
+Make sure that the groups you want to use with Azure Rights Management is displayed.
 For the groups displayed, the email addresses in the **ProxyAddresses** column can be used to authorize the group members for Azure Rights Management.

 ## Considerations for Azure Rights Management if email addresses change